peduarte/wallop/README.md

 ```

 ## Events
-Wallop Slider dispatches a Custom Event everytime a slide changes, and it returns a `detail` object which contains the current slide index and the element you initiated Wallop Slider with.
+Wallop dispatches a Custom Event everytime a slide changes, and it returns a `detail` object which contains the current slide index and the element you initiated Wallop with.

 ### Listening to a slide change
 ```js